 Recent census data indicates that the wage gap continues to be a problem.
 The data show that women with full-time, year-round jobs are being paid approximately $11,500 less per year than men who hold full-time, year-round positions.
 The census also shows that the wage gap has remained largely unchanged since 2002, making the need for additional legislative intervention essential to narrow the divide.

 The Paycheck Fairness Act is designed to eradicate uneven salaries in different ways.
 The legislation would require employers to disclose the differential in pay grades for men versus women employed in similar positions.
-The Department of Labor would have greater authority to gather information that would prevent taxpayer dollars from being used to subsidize unlawful discrimination.
+The Department of Labor would have greater authority to gather the information that would prevent taxpayer dollars from being used to subsidize unlawful discrimination.
 Civil rights lawyers would have an additional avenue of recourse for pay grade discrimination and adverse employment action related to gender discrimination.

 Wage discrimination cannot be allowed to go on unchecked.
 The wage bias is sometimes based on an employer’s preconceptions that: